jeromeetienne/learningthreejs.com-backup/source/_posts/2012-04-08-video-conference-on-top-of-webgl.markdown

 [WebRTC call](http://www.webrtc.org/)
 displayed in a WebGL scene.

 In fact, it has already been done a month ago!
-As you see [here](http://www.youtube.com/watch?v=em5RWcstfI0&feature=watch_response) :)
+As you can see [here](http://www.youtube.com/watch?v=em5RWcstfI0&feature=watch_response) :)
 The video from the first post, ['being on tv, watching tv'](http://www.youtube.com/watch?v=vnNihxl3taE) has been answered